Article updated December 2019.

 When selling gift certificates, it's important to know what the specific laws are in your state.
 If you aren't careful, it could cost you.

-Selling gift certificates can be a great way to introduce fitness newcomers to the services your club provides, and give regular visitors opportunities to ask friends and loved ones to support their gym habits, since they don't necessarily need another Christmas sweater or a fancy birthday dinner.
+Selling gift certificates can be a great way to introduce fitness newcomers to the services your club provides.
+They also allow friends and family to support their loved one's gym habits—since they don't necessarily need another Christmas sweater or a fancy birthday dinner.

-In fact, SoulCycle, Inc., was embroiled in a class-action lawsuit—Cody, et al v.
+In fact, SoulCycle, Inc. was embroiled in a class-action lawsuit—Cody, et al v.
 SoulCycle Inc.—over its handling of classes sold in packages ranging from one class to 50.
 The cycling packages come with different expiration dates depending on the number of classes purchased.
 A single cycle class expires after 30 days, while 50 class packages are good for 12 months.

 Under the settlement, SoulCycle agreed to reinstate up to two classes per customer or reimburse customers $25 for each of those classes.
-SoulCycle also changed its policies to clarify that purchasing a class or series of classes is not the same as purchasing a gift certificate.
+SoulCycle also changed its policies to clarify that purchasing a class or series of classes is not the same as buying a gift certificate.

+Check your state government’s web page for more specific information pertaining to the laws in your state.
 If you have questions or comments, please contact IHRSA public policy.

-Jeff Perkins is the Assistant Vice President of Government Relations for IHRSA.
-He's responsible for monitoring and influencing legislation at the state and federal level to protect club business models and operations, and help promote the health benefits of exercise.
+Jeff Perkins previously served as IHRSA's Vice President of Governance & Public Affairs—a position that focused on monitoring and influencing legislation at the state and federal level to protect club business models and operations, and help promote the health benefits of exercise.